pablo8635/project1/README.md

 Heart Attack has also a negative correlation with range from -66% to -79% again it confirms low income people es more exposed to heart attacks.

 Obesity has a negative dependency to annual household income refleted by a correlation from -59% to -72% during the 4 year analized period.
-This desease is the one that presentd the lowest correlation factor among all the analized deseases, this result suggest that not only but additional variables are lated to this desease.
+This desease is the one that presentd the lowest correlation factor among all the analized deseases, this result suggest that not only but additional variables are related to this desease.

 Highblood pressure shows a negative correlation from -68% to -73%, something  interesting is the fact highblood pressure is the only desease that shows a slightly but consistent reduction of dependency vs anual household income, from -73% in 2016 up to -68% during 2018, is there aditional factors that are helping people to get over HBP?
 Aditional data and a deep dive may help for better understanding.

+Do the 6 variables to study have a normality distribution in order to be analyzed as it?

+H0= The data has a normal distribution.
+Ha= The data does not have a normal distribution.

+The variable Heart Attack in the years 2015 and 2017 reject the null hypothesis with p-values of 0.036112 and 0.012007, respectively and with a significance level of 0.05.
+The rest of the variable accept the null hypothesis with a significance level of 0.05

 # Conclusions

 As a general overview, this analysis represents a good first approach to undestand how annual household income is strongly related to each of the variables, is income the only variable?
 For sure not but is truly one of tha main variables that may suggest how a better dealing with these deseases can be made.
 Huge questions come to our team like why  with these results, there is no boom of  cheap healthy-industry?
 US people just do not want it?
 Or just do not know how harmful their current habbits are?
 Why informative campaings are not the banner of any goverment or administraton?
+Are the subsides from the goverment to the corn and wheat affect US population healty?

-All these questions are now on the tabble waiting to be answered in further analysis.
+All these questions are now on the table waiting to be answered in further analysis.